MiragianCycle/OVIWrite/README.md

 This is a crying shame; most writers would abandon Vim as too complex a beast at this point.
 I too would have abandoned it but the Vim community on YouTube came to the rescue.

 This repo is an attempt to address that potential loss of a user-group who stand to gain much from Vim.

-## NO REALLY, WHY?

- I am a long suffering user of the ubiquitous Word by Microsoft.
-While Word has served me well, and allowed me to write a novel, it was always *getting in the way of my writing*.
-This is why I used Windows Notepad along with MS Word - it provided a more distraction-free writing environment than Word did, even if it wasn't powerful.

- What I needed was a powerful text editor that was fast, portable, extensible (i.e. around a writer's workflow or rather my writing workflow), and with support for version control.

-## A SUMMARY OF USING VIM AND NEOVIM

-I started with Vim and have since moved to NeoVim.
-The .vimrc in the 'Vim Version' directory is a reflection of my mad-scientist approach to trying out every plugin that struck my fancy in the early days.
-It is also a reflection of the fact that I was learning to code on Vim as well, and was trying to turn into an IDE as well as a writing environment.

-It is this config that was the basis of my presentation of use-case and workflow, contrasting the tools and workflows *before* and *after* Vim at the 2021 [VimConf](https://www.youtube.com/watch?v=2ORWaIqyj7k&lc=Ugzt12hOimAtCl3H7z54AaABAg).

-I have since moved most almost all my workflow into NeoVim, including migrate the one plugin that made me stick to Vim throughout: [[https://github.com/vimwiki/vimwiki | vim-wiki]]

-## APPROACH

-The assumption here is that you, a writer, have already downloaded and installed Vim/GVim/NeoVim on your system.
-I have also assumed that you are on the verge of configuring your .vimrc file to be writer friendly.

-If both of the above cases are true, then all you need to do is to download the vimrc in this repo and paste it into the appropriate file in the appropriate location based on your system.
-Default destinations for .vimrcs:

-- **MacOS and Unix**:        $HOME/.vimrc or $HOME/.vim/vimrc
-- **MS-Windows**  $HOME/_vimrc, $HOME/vimfiles/vimrc or $VIM/_vimrc

-## A NOTE ON PACKAGE MANAGERS

-~~I primarily use Vim-Plug to manage Plugins within Vim.
-Mostly because I've found it to be the easiest.
-The conventions used here will be for Vim-Plug but they can be adapted for your package manager of choice.~~

-I will probably adapt this to Packer at some point in the future as I move to NeoVim, and a Lua-based config file, instead of the standard .vimrc.

-## WHAT ABOUT NEOVIM?

-I personally use this .vimrc with Vim and NeoVim.

-This .vimrc can be a decent foundation for NeoVim.
-As I alluded to above, the plugins curated here are *Vim-first* but work well with NeoVim, except of Vim-wiki, which is why I continue using Vim.

-NeoVim's official website offers a simple tutorial for Vim users to easily transition from their foundational .vimrc to NeoVim.

-Once you are comfortable with Vim, and can use the plugins effectively, you can then begin adding NeoVim-first plugins to this .vimrc.
-Or you can transition into NeoVim fulltime.
-The choice is yours.

 ## TESTING